Now accepting patients nationwide. Find care near you.

 Separated Abs (Diastasis Recti)

 Whether your abs feel weak or you see an odd bulge down the midline of your belly, we’ve got you.
-Separated abs — PTs call it diastasis rectus abdominis (DRA) — is common postpartum and can also be the result of overworking your abs.
+Diastasis Rectus Abdominis (DRA) — is common postpartum and can also be the result of overworking your abs.
 It’s never too late to repair DRA, but the sooner you do, the better: If left untreated, side effects can include back pain and bladder/bowel leaks.

 Does fixing your six-pack from the couch sound too good to be true?
 With virtual visits, that’s exactly how you’ll start.